tqec/tqecd/README.md

 The `tqecd` package is a spin-off from the [`tqec`](https://github.com/tqec/tqec) package that allows the automatic search of detectors in structured quantum error correction circuits.

-This package was initially part of `tqec`, and has been outsourced to make it accessible to anyone wanting to use it outside of the `tqec` library.
+This package was initially part of `tqec` and has been outsourced to make it accessible to anyone wanting to use it outside of the `tqec` library.

 ## Documentation